CatTail/cattail.github.io/_posts/2019-11-29-how-to-benchmark-scala-backend-service.md

 ### Autobench2

-To simplify the above load testing process, we write a single python wrapper around wrk2, the script take care of things like warmup, gradually increase load, generate result and draw throughput latency graph on web pages.
+To simplify the above load testing process, we write a single python wrapper around wrk2, the script takes care of things like warm-up, gradually increase the load, generates a report that can be used to draw throughput latency graph on web pages.

 ```
 $ autobench --verbose --connection 8 --thread 4 --duration 1m \